dyclee/flashcardApp/README.md

 </div>
 <img src="readme/images/browse_dash.gif" alt="navigate homepage gif" width="70%" align="right">

-* Navigate all sets created by CardMe users
+* Navigate through all the sets created by CardMe users
 * Like and favorite sets in order to build a sets credibility or save it for future reference

 ---